 What do the highest peak in England, the highest peak in Wales and the highest peak in Scotland have in common?
 Other than the fact that they’re all the highest peak in a British country, that is.
-It sounds like a bit of an awful joke, doesn’t it?
-Scafell Pike, Snowdon and Ben Nevis walked into a bar… but nope, we’ll spare you of that!
-What they do have in common is the Three Peaks Challenge.
+That isn't Northern Ireland...
+You guessed it: the Three Peaks Challenge.

 The Three Peaks Challenge

 The highest peaks in England, Wales and Scotland make up the Three Peaks Challenge.
 This is sometimes called the National Three Peaks Challenge to avoid confusion with all the other Three Peaks challenges, like the Yorkshire and the Welsh.
 Its fame has come from the 24 hour Challenge.
 You can guess what that involves.

 Although there doesn’t seem to be one person who single handedly invented the Three Peaks Challenge, the first mention of doing them all in 24 hours was in the 1926 Fell and Rock Climbing Club Journal.
 Although back then it was referred to as a “stunt” rather than a challenge...
 Since then, the challenge has become an icon of both achievement in the UK’s mountains but is also sadly associated with horrendous minibus driving, litter and overtourism.

 We think trying to climb the highest peak in England, Wales and Scotland is a great challenge.
 But you really don’t need to do it all in one go.
 A more leisurely trip would probably give you a better experience: less of a jam-packed, box-ticking highlights trip, more of an adventure.
 For example, there’s a Three Peaks sailing challenge and adventurers have been known to run, cycle or use public transport to get between the mountains.
 Or, like most people, tackle each mountain individually.